Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Every PC knows one person they trust and who will help them with favors such as research, translation or transport.
 Give them a name and an occupation.

+#### Motivation

+Characters are confronted with life-threatening violence, mind-breaking revelations and demanding tasks.
+Conceive the reason why your character would push on despite all of this.

+#### Organization

+When you are playing a series of short and unrelated scenarios, you might want to come up with an organization that all players belong to or that they found after their first adventure.
+The organization should have a way of recruiting new members and should be sworn to secrecy.

 #### Bonds

 Roll on the following table to determine the four most significant things that tie your PC to this world and mark one as their **Key Connection**.
 Use the results as a starting point and come up with something short and *specific*.